 Asparagus is my favorite vegetable, but there’s one problem.
 It’s notoriously hard to reheat without it going mushy.

 So I decided to test out all the different ways you can reheat asparagus, and now I’m sharing the results with you.

 The best way to reheat asparagus is in the oven.
 Preheat the oven to 400°F (200°C) and heat the asparagus for 4-7 minutes, or 3-4 minutes in a toaster oven.
 You can cover it with foil if you want a ‘steamed’ effect.
 You can also use the microwave, or fry the asparagus in a skillet.

 How I tested reheating asparagus

-I went to shop and found the best looking bunch of asparagus I could find, cooked it to perfection and ate some with my dinner, before putting the leftovers in the fridge overnight.
+I went shopping and found the best-looking bunch of asparagus I could find, cooked it to perfection, and ate some with my dinner, before putting the leftovers in the fridge overnight.

 The next day, I tested 6 different reheating techniques: